-The proposal for the site is to renovate and extend the existing house to the front, side and rear.
-The proposed scheme does not require the removal or pruning of any of the trees on site, or of trees within nearby adjacent sites; therefore, the landscape character of the site will be unaffected by the proposal.
+The proposal for the site is to renovate and extend the existing house, work that will include the conversion of the existing garage and alterations to the rear fenestration.
+The proposed scheme requires the removal of a small number of relatively insignificant trees and shrubs, which will not significantly impact the local or wider landscape.
 The retained trees require protection in accordance with industry best practice and BS 5837: 2012 - Trees in relation to design, demolition and construction - recommendations, in order to ensure their longevity.